On this page

 - the reference number for your approved designs (found on your approval letter)

-We will contact you within 10 business days to confirm a time.
+We will contact you within 10 business days to confirm an inspection time.

-If we find issues during the inspection, you need to:
+If we find issues during the inspection, you will need to:

 - make changes